ltimaginea/Computer-Systems-A-Programmer-Perspective/ComputerSystemsAProgrammerPerspective/Contents/Ch03_MachineLevelRepresentationOfProgram/Ch03_10_GDB_Tutorial.md

 1. To Debug running program having logical error, crashing or hanging.
 2. To Debug coredump of pogram generated automatically when program crashes.

-We will see first way to debug live/running program using GDB in this tutorial.
+You will see first way to debug live/running program using GDB in this tutorial.
 Below steps will guide how to run program with GDB.

 **Step 1:** Compile and Build program with debugging symbols: